bbc/dvbcss-synctiming/docs/README.md

   the timestamps being sent out by the TV accurately represent what the TV is outputting (via its display and speakers).

-When synchronising time with the Arduino it can therefore do so in terms of its model of the Wall Clock - converting the timing of sampling to be in terms of the Wall Clock.
-Using the information from the CSS-TS protocol messages it can then do another conversion to get from Wall Clock times to times on the timeline being conveyed using the CSS-TS protocol.
+When synchronising time with the Arduino it does so in terms of its model of the Wall Clock - converting the timing of sampling to be in terms of the Wall Clock.
+Using its understanding of the relationship between Wall Clock and Synchornisation Timeline it can then do another conversion to get from Wall Clock times to times on the timeline being conveyed using the CSS-TS protocol.

    ![Illustration of how times are translated from Arduino Clock to Synchronisation Timeline](translating-timings.png)